 This article has been initiated and funded by Santen

 In December 2019, an acute respiratory syndrome caused by a novel coronavirus emerged from China and began spreading across the world.
 In addition to rare cases of COVID-19-related conjunctivitis, the pandemic could have wider implications for patients with existing ocular problems, in particular dry eye disease.
-Stefano Barabino, Professor of Ophthalmology and Head of the Ocular Surface Center at the Sacco Hospital, Milan, Italy, tells us more.
+Stefano Barabino, Head of the Ocular Surface Center at the Sacco Hospital, Milan, Italy, tells us more.